What is a Mint Mark?

 The Ottawa Mint used gold mines in British Columbia and Yukon to create its sovereigns.
 It opened in 1908 and produced coins until 1919, but it only made 628,152 in that time.

-The Ottawa mint became the Royal Canadian Mint in 1931, but it’s still based in the same castle-like headquarters today.
+The Ottawa mint became the Royal Canadian Mint in 1931, and it is still based in the same castle-like headquarters today.

 South Africa: 1923–1932 (SA)